-Data availability is at top of the list for many real estate asset managers, Limited Partners (LPs), property managers and CFOs.
-The ability to access a whole range of data at speed is paramount, not only for the sake of reporting to investors, but also to make strategic decisions about a property, portfolio or distribution.
+Data availability is indeed at the top of the list for many real estate investors and asset and property managers.
+The ability to access a range of data at speed is paramount, not only for the sake of reporting to investors, but to make strategic decisions about a property, portfolio or distribution.
 Likewise, the need for accurate and flexible reporting in a heavily regulated environment is essential.

 Investor data demands